serialport/node-serialport/README.md

 parser.on('data', console.log);
 ```

-To use the Delimiter parser you must specify, you must provide a delimiter as a string, buffer, or an array of bytes:
+To use the Delimiter parser, provide a delimiter as a string, buffer, or array of bytes:
 ```js
 var SerialPort = require('serialport');
 var Delimiter = SerialPort.parsers.Delimiter;